Hacking Catholic social tradition to build a more virtuous internet

 A new book by three Notre Dame computer scientists offers a better way forward.

-Virtue in Virtual Spaces: Catholic Social Teaching and Technology is the latest title in the Center for Social Concerns’ Enacting Catholic Social Tradition series published by Liturgical Press.
+Virtue in Virtual Spaces: Catholic Social Teaching and Technology is the latest title in the Institute for Social Concerns’ Enacting Catholic Social Tradition series published by Liturgical Press.
 The book draws on virtue ethics and the Church’s teaching to demonstrate the potential goodness of technology.
 In addition, it serves as a practical guide for designing, developing, and using digital technologies in ways that promote human flourishing.

 “Pope Francis has said we need to ensure that our forms of communication are guiding us to generous encounters with others, to the honest pursuit of truth, and toward the common good,” said Louisa Conwill, a Ph.D. student in computer science and engineering at Notre Dame and one of the book’s three authors.
 “Like Pope Francis, we see the powerful potential for good in the internet and hope that this project will help bring it about.”

-Conwill co-wrote Virtue in Virtual Spaces with Megan Levis, an assistant professor of the practice at the Center for Social Concerns who holds a joint appointment in the College of Engineering, and Walter Scheirer, the Dennis O. Doughty Collegiate Professor of Engineering.
+Conwill co-wrote Virtue in Virtual Spaces with Megan Levis, an assistant professor of the practice at the Institute for Social Concerns who holds a joint appointment in the College of Engineering, and Walter Scheirer, the Dennis O. Doughty Collegiate Professor of Engineering.

 Each book in the Enacting Catholic Social Tradition series explores the systematic application of Catholic social teaching to real-world problems.
 The books are written for academics as well as pastoral practitioners who want to draw on and learn more about the rich resources of Catholic social tradition for the practical work of justice.